phidatahq/phidata/README.md

 [![Phidata Tutorial](https://img.youtube.com/vi/VNoBVR5t1yI/0.jpg)](https://www.youtube.com/watch?v=VNoBVR5t1yI&t "Phidata Tutorial")

-## Templates
+## AI Applications

 After building an Assistant, serve it using **Streamlit**, **FastApi** or **Django** to build your AI application.
-Instead of wiring these tools manually, phidata provides **pre-built** templates for AI Apps that you can run locally or deploy to AWS with 1 command.
+Instead of wiring tools manually, phidata provides **pre-built** templates for AI Apps that you can run locally or deploy to AWS with 1 command.
 Here's how they work:

 - Create your AI App using a template: `phi ws create`
 - Run your app locally: `phi ws up`